FBW23/dev-profile/TASK1.md

 - Provide different validation messages for required and format check

 Link the schema to your Formik component.
 On every submit Formik will validate your fields then automatically according to this schema.
 Isn't that super-friendly of it?

-Add a submit handler.
-Console.log the validated form data.
-Test a form submit with some dummy values.

 Once your schema works: Store it as a code snippet for your reference.
 Recommendation: Use the VSCode Extension "Snippet Creator" from Ryan Olson.